legendarycode3/31-days-Of-reactjs-course/README.md

 1. useEffect() Hook: </br>
 This hook is used for handling side effects like data fetching. </br>
 - This hook lets us run some code after the component is created or updated.  </br>
+It allows you to perform side effects in functional components, such as data fetching , subscriptions, or manual DOMupdates. </br>